Helen of Troy: 19th and 20th centuries

+21st century

 A 2003 television version of Helen's life up to the fall of Troy, Helen of Troy, in which she was played by Sienna Guillory.
 In this version, Helen is depicted as unhappy in her marriage and willingly runs away with Paris, with whom she has fallen in love, but still returns to Menelaus after Paris dies and Troy falls.

 Helen was portrayed by Diane Kruger in the 2004 film Troy.
 In this adaptation, as in the 2003 television version, she is unhappily married to Menelaus and willingly leaves with Paris, whom she loves.
 However, in this version she does not return to Sparta with Menelaus (who is killed by Hector), but escapes Troy with Paris and other survivors when the city falls.

-Jacob M. Appel's 2008 play, Helen of Sparta, retells Homer's Iliad from Helen's point of view.

 Inspired by the line, "Was this the face that launched a thousand ships...?" from Marlowe's Faustus, Isaac Asimov jocularly coined the unit "millihelen" to mean the amount of beauty that can launch one ship.
 Canadian novelist and poet Margaret Atwood re-envisioned the myth of Helen in modern, feminist guise in her poem "Helen of Troy Does Countertop Dancing".

 In the Legends of Tomorrow episode "Helen Hunt", Helen is portrayed by Israeli-American model and actress Bar Paly.
 In the episode, Helen is an anachronism appearing in 1930s Hollywood.
 She lands a job as an actress and unintentionally starts a war between two film studios.
 The Legends travel to the 1930s and try to get Helen back to the Bronze Age.
-She regretfully goes along, telling the team she wishes to stay away.
-After analyzing historical records of her impact on history, Zari Tomaz finds the best time to take her away from the fighting of her time and takes her to Themyscira.
+She regretfully goes along, telling the team she wishes to stay away due to men constantly fighting and dying over her.
+After analyzing historical records of Helen's impact on history, Zari Tomaz finds the best time to take her away from the fighting of her time and takes her to Themyscira.
 Helen reappears in the season three finale, "The Good, the Bad and the Cuddly", as an Amazon warrior who assists the Legends in defeating the demon Mallus's army.

-In the 2018 TV miniseries Troy: Fall of a City, Helen was portrayed by Bella Dayne.

-Pop singer-songwriter Al Stewart released a song called "Helen and Cassandra" on the reissue of his 1988 album Last Days of the Century.
-In it he addresses many aspects of the Helen myth and contrasts her with the seer Cassandra.

-Indie pop singer Lorde released a song called “Helen of Troy” for the deluxe version of her 2021 album Solar Power.